 ERP implementations are massive undertakings with notoriously high failure rates.
 As a project manager, how do you set you and your team up for a successful ERP implementation?

 Based on our experience, we’ve put together a list of technical ERP project management tips.
-These tips are technology and industry agnostic.
-They are a good jumping off point for project managers to then add their own style based on the ERP system being implemented and the dynamics of the ERP project team.
+These tips are a good jumping off point for project managers to then add their own style based on the ERP system being implemented and the dynamics of the ERP project team.

 1. Squash Scope Creep Early